canalplus/rx-player/README.md

 npm install --save rx-player
 ```

-You can then directly import and use the Rx-Player in your code:
+You can then directly import and use the RxPlayer in your code:
 ```js
 // import it ES6 style:
 import RxPlayer from "rx-player";